ms337/ms337/README.md

 I like building things and learning at the intersection of hard sciences and product/technology.

+Currently:

+- 🔭 I am working on project in generative deep learning.
+Aiming to launch by the end of August.

+In the last 6 months:

+- 👯 Contributed to https://covid.army/about and joined the team to lead the backend contributors.
+Transitioned out when things stabilized to work on my own project.

-- 🔭 I’m currently working on a "TikTok for education and lifeskills" app called Cato which is in closed beta here: https://testflight.apple.com/join/K6efzw2s.
+- 🔭 I worked on a "TikTok for education and lifeskills" app called Cato which is in closed beta here: https://testflight.apple.com/join/K6efzw2s.

   The app leverages gamification techniques and our learned behaviour of being addicted to content feeds to make learning frictionless.
-Reach out if you want to try the app out or contribute to development!

-- 🌱 I’m currently learning Haskell, Gatsby and sexual selection theory in evolutionary psychology.
-I recently was learning Abstract Algebra, program design from SICP, and basic ML learning theory.
+- 🌱 Picked up Haskell, learnt ring theory and group theory, studied program design from SICP, explored basic statistical learning theory in ML.

 - ⚡ I write about technical and non-technical ideas and share compiled notes from what I read on [blog.madhav.space](https://blog.madhav.space/).
   <!-- - 👯 I’m looking to collaborate on ... -->